Starlink vs. Viasat Internet

 Internet Deals

-Starlink tends to focus on its simple, no-contract offers (when the company does offer discounts, you can find them in our guide to Starlink internet deals).
-Viasat can get a bit more creative with its discount deals.
-Its offers include bundling options (in partnership with pay-TV provider DISH) and long-term contract options.
+Starlink tends to focus on its simple, no-contract offers.
+(When the company does offer discounts, you can find them in our guide to Starlink internet deals.)
+Viasat can get a bit more creative with its discounts.
+Its offers include bundling options in partnership with pay-TV provider Dish and long-term contract options.

 Pros and Cons By Provider